miroslavkurka/miroslavkurka.github.io/links.md

 # /links

-## various links I find interesting or important.
+## various links I find interesting or important but not necessarly correct or agreeable